shundhammer/qdirstat/README.md

 - 2022-06-28

-  - A middle click in the treemap now toggles the highlight of that tile's parent and ancestors.
+  - A middle click in the treemap now toggles the highlight of that tile's parent and ancestors on or off.
 Previously, it always kept the highlight, and you had to click outside the highlighted area to get rid of the highlight again.

   - Added packed Git archives ("pack-*.pack") to the "Compressed Archives" MIME category, i.e., they appear now in green in the treemap, no longer in the "I don't know what that thing is" grey.

+  - No longer drawing additional lines in the treemap by default if there is low contrast between individual treemap tiles; that only makes the treemap display uglier for little benefit.
+You can still switch it on with the `EnforceContrast` setting in the config file (`~/.config/QDirStat/QDirStat.conf`).

 - 2022-05-31